telerik/blazor-docs/components/grid/templates/overview.md

 * [filter]({%slug grid-templates-filter%})  - the content of the filter cell or filter menu where you can implement custom rendering and logic for the filters.

+* [column chooser]({%slug grid-templates-column-chooser%})  - the contents of the column chooser in the column menu.
+You can use this template to provide custom rendering.

 Like other Blazor content, most of them can receive a `context` argument that is the type of the model.
 To use templates, you must bind the grid to a named model.
 The filter and header templates are the exception as they are not related to rows and models.